starting a new conversation

 The Artist Project Toronto is produced by MMPI, one of the largest trade show producers in the world.
 As international purveyors of fine art, craft, and design exhibitions, our experienced staff of art fair coordinators are credited with Art Chicago™, Volta, and The Armory Show, and NEXT.

-Toronto International Art Fair, One of a Kind Shows, Interior Design Show and IIDEX/NeoCon Canada: a family of events that produce the most innovative trade and consumer shows in the country.
+MMPI Canada is also responsible for the Toronto International Art Fair, One of a Kind Shows, Interior Design Show and IIDEX/NeoCon Canada: a family of events that produce the most innovative trade and consumer shows in the country.